jcbendernh/Databricks360/iac-adb-360/helpers/bicep/README.md

 ```sh
 az login --tenant  "<your-tenant-id>"
 ```
-## 2. create two service principals in your tenant (Microsoft Entra ID)
+## 2. Create two service principals in your tenant (Microsoft Entra ID)
 - service principal <b>devops-sc</b> (App Registration) used for the service connection in Azure Devops (ADO), which serves as the security context for the devops agent, running your pipelines
 - service principal <b>adb360-sp</b> (App Registration) used for interaction with the Azure Databricks worspace and account .

-## 3. Set the parameters in the azuredeploy.paramters.json file by opening it and modifying it like the code block below.
+## 3. Set the parameters in the azuredeploy.paramters.json file
+Modifying it like the code block below.

 ```json
     "parameters": {